esnet/oscars-newtech/README.md

 mvn install
 ```

+### Creating a release on GitHub
+* Make sure the tag associated with the release has a description that contains the version number.

 ### Navigating through some common errors

 - Caused due to multiple JAR files.
 Can be fixed by deleting them from the target folder either in backend / pss